Computer Applications Designed and Built

 This is a large system which has been developed by a small team of APL programmers at Optima Systems over a couple of decades.
 As with all pension systems it is a complicated construction

 with many varieties of input and output.
-Retiree XML data is passed automatically in a timely fashion from the client to the system, it is thoroughily analysed and processed, and
+Retiree pensions to be crystallised are passed automatically, in a timely fashion, in XML format, from Aviva systems to the APL system.
+Each case is thoroughly analysed and processed, and

-finally it is farmatted into letters and sent to the printers prior to posting.
+finally they are all formatted into letters and sent nightly, in bulk, to the printers prior to posting.
 There are many details such as tax calculations and medical assessments that require constant

 |2010 - 2013